 I used to own a Canon SLR with a few lenses and considered myself a photography hobbiest.
 We’d go out on weekends to places like Joshua Tree NP and Death Valley just to take pictures of nature and wildlife.
 Of course that helped to fuel our enjoyment of hiking and the outdoors, and we traveled a lot and had great fun.

 When we decided to sell everything, buy an RV, and hit the road, I made the conscious decision to sell my camera and lenses.
 The camera was bulky and relatively low megapixel compared to newer equipment that was available — with even better cameras being developed.
 Plus the money I made from it was helpful in buying a new, smaller camera.
 I purchased a decent point and click that fit easily in my pocket (a Canon S9) with the intention of upgrading at a later date.

 That later date has finally arrived!

 After reading many (many) reviews, and looking at thousands of pictures I chose the Sony A6000 as my new camera.
-I’ll go into more detail below, but the short version is that the A6000 is mirrorless and very compact, cost less than $800 with two kit lenses, is 24.3MP so produces large, high-res prints, and most importantly it takes amazing photos.
+I’ll go into more detail below, but the short version is the A6000 is a mirrorless, very compact camera.
+It’s an inexpensive camera especially considering the incredible 24.3MP high res photos it produces.
+I’ve listed the a6400 to compare below: